 Siddhartha observes the river and realizes that every movement of the water is new.

-He is painfully hungry and finds the ferryman that he met years before.
+He is painfully hungry and finds the ferryman he met years before.
 The man’s name is Vasudeva.

 Siddhartha asks for a ride across the river.
 He has no money to offer the ferryman, but asks if Vasudeva will accept his fine clothes.
 The ferryman is confused, but agrees.